jlpteaching/ECS154B/modules/Processor Architecture/_posts/2000-04-01-pipelined.md

 This video talks about a special kind of data hazard: load to use hazards.

+{% include prompt.html content="
+So, we don't want to have to make the compiler insert `nop`s and instead we rely on the hardware to detect and handle data hazards.
+However, do you think that if the compiler knew about the microarchitecture it could emit better code?
+" %}

 ### **QUIZ** Data hazards

 {% include quiz.html id="111159" %}